spkcspider/spkcspider/README.md

 * test admin
 * Localisation
   * harmonize punctation
+* fix caching problems
+* investigate problems with enums so .value is required

 ## Later
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)